 1 dead after incident on Powhite Parkway in Richmond

 RICHMOND, Va.
-(WWBT) - Traffic is backed up for hours after a fatal incident on Powhite Parkway Thursday morning.
+(WWBT) - Traffic was backed up Thursday morning after a fatal incident on Powhite Parkway.

 Earlier this morning, officers responded to Powhite Parkway near Forest Hill Avenue for the report of a traffic fatality.